AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/config-utility.md

 * The version of PI Asset Framework (AF) installed on the AF server supports the features required for transfers.

-To add an AF server, follow these steps:
+To add an AF server:

 1. In the `PI to OCS Agent Configuration Utility` window, select the **AF** button.<!--Angela Flores 11/12/21 - I normally would not use button, but I can't tell from the screenshots what you actual need to select.-->